Drawing: Illustration & sequential art

 Functional Art: Bookbinding & papercraft

 I grew up in Seattle, spent my early twenties as a vagabond crafter & street vendor and farm apprentice, and moved to the islands when I was 25.
 I came to study Permaculture and organic farming, and I still love to garden and work on my land.
+But throughout my life I've had a deep need to be artistically creative with my hands and my brain.

 In December 2012, I rented an industrial studio space near where I live on Dill Road.
-I'm setting up a 1909 Peerless Gem Paper cutter (900lbs of cast iron).
-I've acquired some other specialized equipment and am looking for more.
 I'm now working in my studio & bindery full time and have a growing online business, as well as being a member of Village Arts, a small collective craft shop in Lopez Village.
-My books are also for sale at 'Paper Scissors' in Lopez Village, the Southender General Store on Lopez, The Schack Art Center in Everett, and Vital Elements in Friday Harbor.
+My books are also for sale at 'Paper Scissors' in Lopez Village, the Southend General Store on Lopez, The Schack Art Center in Everett, and Vital Elements in Friday Harbor.
 I love to make special books for specific people and occasions!
-I also do custom Ink illustration and family trees/genealogies.
+I also do custom illustration and heirloom family tree drawings.
 Feel free to contact me for any reason.

 P.O.
 Box 806